kallaway/100-days-of-code/log.md

 **Today's Progress**: Dove into the Allocation classes to understand what is needed from a CuAllocation.
 Ran into more questions than answer.

 **Thoughts:** Need to continue working on this.
 Not much coding again today but good understanding.
 Need to get back to coding though.

+### Day 27: February 3, 2021
+#####

+**Today's Progress**: Got the libuv.cpp example to compile in the amqp-cpp project and finally got it running after much debugging and issues.

+**Thoughts:** I started with libev.cpp and it was complaining that it couldn't find "libev" from my Makefile.
+My dumb mistake.
+After trying libevent.cpp and libuv.cpp, I finally figured out it was because I was specifying "-llibuv" and I should have just been specifying "-luv."
+Got it to compile.
+Then the program wouldn't run.
+Why?  because I had the "-c" option in g++.
+This tells g++ to not run the linker, so it wasn't linking against any of the shared libraries.
+After removing that, it worked.